bfutrell70/my-fake-api/README.md

 # my-fake-api
 Demo API written in Express to replace the API site used for the Pluralsight course Angular HTTP Playbook.
-Other Pluralsight Angular courses contain a simple API server to provide data for the Angular project being used for the course material.
+Some Pluralsight Angular courses by Jim Cooper contain a simple API server to provide data for the Angular project being used for the course material.
 This project was made in the same vein as those simple API projects, but is not yet set up in the same way.

 The https://fake-coffee-api.vercel.app/api site has been down for at least two months as of October 28, 2025.
 I added an issue to the